wacht/RestaurantReviews/DevNotes.wacht.md

 More assumptions
 - CityId: there's half a dozen ways to paramatarize a city (zip code, name, name+state, geolocation, neighborhood).
 For simplicity, I went with an internal CityId... which likely isn't the optimal solution
+- Ids as ints, not always realistic, but easiest for sample code
+-

 ### Issues